GLOBAL MARKETS-Asia stocks slide amid China woes, Japan catches up on chip sell-off

 "The one thing you were almost certain of was that demand for semiconductors was only one way," he said.

-Chinese property stocks were volatile, with a subindex of Hang Seng developers .HSMPI dropping as much as 1.2% at one point, although it was last off 0.2%.
+Chinese property stocks were volatile, with a subindex of Hang Seng developers .HSMPI dropping as much as 1.2% at one point, before flipping to positive territory around lunchtime, although it was last off 0.4%.

-In one positive development, Country Garden 2007.HK won approval from creditors to extend repayment on another onshore bond, the last in the batch of eight bonds it has been seeking extensions for, sources said.
-The stock climbed about 1%.

-Property services provider Country Garden Services Holdings 6098.HK, though, was among the worst performers on the Hang Seng, dropping about 2%.

 Australia's stock benchmark .AXJO dropped 0.4%, sagging under the weight of mining stocks .AXMM amid pessimism over Chinese demand.

+Peer Sunac China Holdings 1918.HK got creditor approval for its $9 billion offshore debt restructuring plan, the first green light of a debt overhaul by a major Chinese developer.

-Weakness in Asia came despite small gains for Wall Street overnight, with U.S. stock futures EScv1 flat. .N
+Weakness in Asian equities weighed on U.S. stock futures EScv1, which pointed 0.1% lower.
+Pan-European Stoxx 50 futures STXEc1 were flat.

-Currency markets were also subdued, with the U.S. dollar index =USD - which measures the currency against six major peers - rising 0.06% to 105.14, edging back toward last week's six-month peak of 105.43.
+Currency markets were subdued, with the U.S. dollar index =USD - which measures the currency against six major peers - rising 0.09% to 105.17, edging back toward last week's six-month peak of 105.43.

 Traders are all but certain the Fed will leave rates steady again at the conclusion of a two-day meeting that begins later Tuesday, but are split on the chances on another quarter-point increase by year-end.
 FEDWATCH